What are our accessible resources?

 • Accountability Groups

 Recently established in the Fall of 2023, Accountability Groups are designed to support students who may struggle to independently maintain accountability in their academic responsibilities.
-Now led by ABLE Mentors and Academic Skills Coaches, accountability groups are facilitated in a structured setting and promote focus and productivity.
+Now led by SAS Mentors and Academic Skills Coaches, accountability groups are facilitated in a structured setting and promote focus and productivity.
 This method, also known as body doubling, will allow students to work and study in a space with few distractions and mentors to help.
 We aim to help boost motivation and productivity, learn helpful study tips, and develop positive academic habits.